-Carcinogens in Tobacco Products
+Harmful Chemicals in Tobacco Products

 Cigarettes, cigars, and pipe tobacco are made from dried tobacco leaves.
 Other substances are added for flavor and to make smoking more pleasant.
-The smoke from these products is a complex mixture of chemicals produced by the burning of tobacco and its additives.
+The smoke from these products is a complex mixture of chemicals produced by burning tobacco and its additives.

 - Nicotine (the addictive drug that produces the effect people are looking for and one of the harshest chemicals in tobacco smoke)

-- Polynuclear aromatic hydrocarbons
+- Polycyclic aromatic hydrocarbons (PAHs)

 Radioactive materials in tobacco smoke

-How is cigar smoke different?
+Is cigar smoke different?

+Because of the aging process used to make cigars, cigar tobacco has high concentrations of some nitrogen compounds (nitrates and nitrites).
 When the fermented cigar tobacco is smoked, these compounds give off several tobacco-specific nitrosamines (TSNAs), some of the most potent cancer-causing substances known.

 Smokeless tobacco products